SaneaV/Application-Ecosystem-of-Moldavian-Filling-Stations/rest-api/README.md

 In runtime swagger contracts can be obtained from the [Swagger UI](http://localhost:8080/swagger-ui/index.html)

-You can also find current contracts in the file: REST-API.yaml.<br>
+You can also find current contracts in the file: target/openapi.json (if there is nothing, run `mvn verify`).<br>
-Yaml to HTML converter: [Swagger Editor](https://editor.swagger.io/)
+Json to HTML converter: [Swagger Editor](https://editor.swagger.io/)

 # Project Architecture